 If you gave your camera a tick for both features above, it is suitable for the course.

 There are some other “nice to have” features such as interchangeable lenses and multiple focus points.
-While these would be good, they are not essential and will not stop you completing all elements of the Diploma of Digital Photography course.
+While these would be good, they are not essential and will not stop you completing all elements of the Digital Photography Expert Course.

 Check your camera manual or take a look at the manufacturer’s website to find out if your camera has the two main features listed above.